 UC Irvine - Bio Sci 93 - DNA to Organisms (Fall 2012)

-Get free online courses from the world’s leading universities.
-This collection includes over 700 free courses in the liberal arts and sciences.
-Download these audio & video courses straight to your computer or mp3 player.
+Get free online courses from the world’s leading universities – Stanford, Yale, MIT, Harvard, Berkeley, Oxford and more.
+This collection includes over 875 free courses in the liberal arts and sciences.
+You can download these audio & video courses (often from iTunes, YouTube, or university web sites) straight to your computer or mp3 player.

 The Game The Game of Life is not your typical computer game.
 It is a 'cellular automaton', and was invented by Cambridge mathematician John Conway.
 This game became widely known when it was mentioned in an article published by Scientific American in 1970.
 It consists of a collection of cells which, based on a few mathematical rules, can live, die or multiply.

-World Game , sometimes called the World Peace Game, is an educational simulation developed by Buckminster Fuller in 1961 to help create solutions to overpopulation and the uneven distribution of global resources.
+World Game World Game, sometimes called the World Peace Game, is an educational simulation developed by Buckminster Fuller in 1961 to help create solutions to overpopulation and the uneven distribution of global resources.
 This alternative to war games uses Fuller's Dymaxion map and requires a group of players to cooperatively solve a set of metaphorical scenarios, thus challenging the dominant nation-state perspective with a more wholistic "total world" view.
 The idea was to "make the world work for 100% of humanity in the shortest possible time through spontaneous cooperation without ecological damage or disadvantage to anyone", thus increasing the quality of life for all people.
 He first publicly proposed the concept as the core curriculum at the (then new) Southern Illinois University Edwardsville.
 Fuller proposed it again in 1964 for the 1967 International and Universal Exposition in Montreal, Quebec.

 Critical & Creative Education